adamsilverstein/ai-test-project/test-project-instructions.md

 ## 📝 Notes

   * You have push access to the current GitHub repository.
-  * Break down your work into logical, incremental commits.
+  * Break down your work into high level tasks, creating new work streams - or opening new GitHub issues for each task.
+  * Code updates should be grouped into logical, incremental commits with detailed commit messages.
   * Focus on creating a production-quality, secure, and performant plugin.
   * Ensure the block design is clean, modern, and accessible (WCAG 2.1 AA).